cyberdime-dev/humble-notes/README.md

 - **Note Editor** - Full-featured editor with auto-save
 - **Sidebar** - Quick access to all your notes
 - **Theme Toggle** - Switch between light and dark modes
+- **Authentication** - Google OAuth or Email/Password with password reset

 ## 🚀 Deployment